PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 retain the lowerer wrapper and both call sites, redirect runtime monkeypatch tests to the new owner module, then validate sequentially.
 Keep the store at 128/128 and never create, update, or reopen a pull request.

+## Indexed binary-layout convergence owner implementation

+`passes/binary_layout_convergence.py` now owns the full convergence loop.
+It constructs one `ModelIRGraphIndex`, forwards that same object to broadcast- constant repair, stale binary-adapter repair, and static-shape reconciliation, preserves that exact order, caps execution at three rounds, stops on the first stable round, and returns the unchanged ordered three-counter mapping.

+The lowerer retains `_run_indexed_binary_layout_convergence` as a one-return compatibility wrapper.
+Both existing callers remain in place and still pass `fallback_ir` followed later by primary `model_ir`.
+Runtime monkeypatch tests were redirected to the pass-module owner so callback order, index identity, stable stopping, and the hard round cap are exercised at the new ownership boundary.
+No phase result was added; the store remains exactly 128/128.

+Sequential validation under core-only `uv` completed with:

+- focused owner contracts: `2 passed in 0.15s`;
+- affected contracts: `400 passed in 18.70s`;
+- terminal-layout/pass-efficiency: `92 passed in 1.85s`;
+- core runtime: `55 passed in 0.95s`;
+- result contracts: `196 passed in 8.93s`;
+- phase-store capacity: `2 passed in 0.53s`;
+- TensorFlow isolation/default direct/`-cotof`: `11 passed in 9.53s`.

+On resume, characterize the adjacent terminal stabilization triple before any production edit: indexed binary-layout convergence, static high-rank binary coalescing, and dynamic boundary-signature realignment immediately before primary terminal topology/layout validation.
+Preserve the three independent raw mappings and both compatibility wrappers, keep the store at 128/128, and never create, update, or reopen a pull request.